-- Review agency cost allocation plan or indirect cost rate to determine that it was prepared in accordance with applicable federal and State guidelines. - Review charge made to the Aging programs under the cost plan or indirect rate to assure that the charge agrees with the funding plan and that they are supported by time records or other statistical documentation of the allocation base.
+- Review agency cost allocation plan or indirect cost rate to ensure prepared in accordance with applicable federal Uniform Guidance 2 CFR Part 200 and State guidelines. - Review charge made to the Aging programs under the cost plan or indirect rate to assure that the charge agrees with the funding plan and that they are supported by time records or other statistical documentation of the allocation base.